 - 2 tablespoons extra virgin olive oil

-- a pinch of red crushed pepper
+- a pinch red crushed pepper

 - salt and fresh ground black pepper to taste